-Our primary operating expenses include the payment of a management fee to our Investment Adviser, our allocable portion of overhead under our Administration Agreement and other operating costs as detailed below.
+Our primary operating expenses include the payment of a management fee to our Investment Adviser, the payment of an incentive fee to our Investment Adviser, if any, our allocable portion of overhead under our Administration Agreement and other operating costs as detailed below.
 Our management fee compensates our Investment Adviser for its work in identifying, evaluating, negotiating, consummating and monitoring our investments.
-Additionally, we pay interest expense on the outstanding debt and undrawn commitment fees under our Credit Facility.
+Additionally, we pay interest expense on the outstanding debt and unused commitment fees under our Credit Facility.
 We bear all other direct or indirect costs and expenses of our operations and transactions, including:

-- the cost of calculating our net asset value, including the cost of any third-party valuation services; - · the cost of effecting sales and repurchases of shares of our common stock and other securities; - fees payable to third parties relating to, or associated with, making investments, including fees and expenses associated with performing due diligence and reviews of prospective investments or complementary businesses; - · expenses incurred by the Investment Adviser in performing due diligence and reviews of investments; - transfer agent and custodial fees; - fees and expenses associated with marketing efforts; - federal and state registration fees and any stock exchange listing fees; - · fees and expenses associated with independent audits and outside legal costs; - federal, state and local taxes; - · independent directors' fees and expenses; - · brokerage commissions; - · fidelity bond, directors and officers/errors and omissions liability insurance and other insurance premiums; - direct costs such as printing, mailing, long distance telephone and staff; - costs associated with our reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws; and - all other expenses incurred by either the Administrator or us in connection with administering our business, including payments under our Administration Agreement that will be based upon our allocable portion of overhead, and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+- · the cost of calculating our NAV, including the cost of any third-party valuation services; - the cost of effecting sales and repurchases of shares of our common stock and other securities; - fees payable to third parties relating to, or associated with, making investments, including fees and expenses associated with performing due diligence and reviews of prospective investments or complimentary businesses; - · expenses incurred by the Investment Adviser in performing due diligence and reviews of investments; - · transfer agent and custodial fees; - fees and expenses associated with marketing efforts; - federal and state registration fees and any stock exchange listing fees; - fees and expenses associated with independent audits and outside legal costs; - federal, state and local taxes; - independent directors' fees and expenses; - brokerage commissions; - fidelity bond, directors and officers, errors and omissions liability insurance and other insurance premiums; - direct costs such as printing, mailing, long distance telephone and staff; - costs associated with our reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws; and - all other expenses incurred by either the Administrator or us in connection with administering our business, including payments under our Administration Agreement that will be based upon our allocable portion of overhead, and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.

-During periods of asset growth, we expect our general and administrative expenses to be relatively stable or decline as a percentage of total assets and increase during periods of asset declines.
-Incentive fees, interest expense and costs relating to future offerings of securities would be additive to the expenses described above.
+During periods of asset growth, we expect our general and administrative expenses to be relatively stable or to decline as a percentage of total assets and increase during periods of asset declines.
+Incentive fee, interest expense and costs relating to future offerings of securities would be additive to the expenses described above.